janosh/matbench-discovery/models/eqV2/readme.md

 Two equiformerV2 models submitted:

-1. **eqV2 DeNS** - A compliant model trained on MPTrj only
+1. **eqV2 S DeNS** - A compliant model trained on MPTrj only
-2. **eqV2** - A non-compliant model pretrained with the OMat24 dataset and finetuned with MPTrj + sAlex
+2. **eqV2 M** - A non-compliant model pretrained with the OMat24 dataset and finetuned with MPTrj + sAlex

 Model checkpoints for the two models submitted and additional models of different size are available [here](https://huggingface.co/fairchem/OMAT24).